-The permaculture ethics were presented in my first Permaculture Design Course as the touchstone of designing towards sustainability – whether as a landscape designer, as an architect, urban planner, as a farmer/gardener, as a teacher or activist, or as an urban dweller seeking to find balance and create an ecologically-sound life.
-I was amazed that I hadn’t been presented with a statement of ethics in any other discipline I had studied; I had known about the Hippocratic oath taken by medical practitioners, but not for professions that deal with the health of the land, of our communities or our cities and ecosystems.
+The permaculture ethics were presented by Bill Mollison, in my first Permaculture Design Course, as the touchstone of designing towards sustainability – whether as a landscape designer, as an architect, urban planner, as a farmer/gardener, as a teacher or activist, or as an urban dweller one is seeking to find balance and create an ecologically-sound life.
+I was amazed that I hadn’t been presented with a statement of ethics in any other discipline I had studied; I had known about the Hippocratic oath taken by medical practitioners, but not for the other professions that deal with the health of the land, of our communities or our cities and ecosystems.
 Since that time I have realized how critical ethics are in my permaculture design work and my teaching of permaculture.
 Ethics guide my work and my daily activities.

 The three ethics of permaculture are: